bambera74/DevOps-Course-Starter/README.md

 ## Testing

-Add pytest as a dependency of our project by running poetry add pytest.
+Add pytest as a dependency of our project by running `poetry add pytest`.
 This should download pytest and also update pyproject.toml for you.

 test_view_model.py
 ==================